oririnat/sample-web-CTF/README.md

 - Reflected XSS.
 - Stored XSS.
 - DOM-based XSS.
-- input handling
+- input handling.
-- Obfuscation to client code
+- Obfuscation to client code.
-- CSRF
+- CSRF.
-- Directory Traversal
+- Directory Traversal.
-- Brute-Force Attacks (not only for passwords)
+- Brute-Force Attacks (not only for passwords).
-- certificates
+- certificates.

 ## Practical part : ( 1 / 2 day)
 now we got to the fun part.